Radoslav Glavaš (junior): Aftermath

-Before the entrance of the Partisans in Zagreb, the NDH government took the treasures of the Croatian National Bank, including gold, jewelry, and foreign currency, and put them in 42 boxes.
-Glavaš helped them hide 32 boxes of gold and other treasure, including money, in the Franciscan monastery in Zagreb, while the rest of the boxes were taken out of the country.
-OZNA, the Yugoslav secret police, found the boxes in January 1946.
+Before the Partisans entered Zagreb, the NDH government took the Croatian National Bank's treasures, including gold, jewellery, and foreign currency, and put them in 42 boxes.
+Glavaš helped them hide 32 boxes of gold and other treasure, including money, in the Franciscan friary in Zagreb while the remaining boxes were taken out of the country.
+OZNA found the boxes in January 1946.

-Just before the fall of the NDH regime, Bishop Šimrak testified that he saw Glavaš who was trying to escape Zagreb, or he was returning from the escape.
+Just before the fall of the NDH regime, Bishop Šimrak testified that he saw Glavaš, who was trying to escape Zagreb, or he was returning from the escape.
 Robert Jolić, a Franciscan historian, states that there are testimonies that Glavaš wasn't trying to escape.
-In his testimony to OZNA from 10 June 1945, Glavaš said that he at first escaped to Austria, but after witnessing the chaotic situation of the escapees and malnourishment, he decided to return to Zagreb.
-After the fall of the NDH regime, Glavaš was arrested and tried in June 1945, and was executed afterward.
+In his testimony to OZNA from 10 June 1945, Glavaš said he first fled to Austria.
+Still, after witnessing the chaotic situation of the escapees and malnourishment, he decided to return to Zagreb.
+After the fall of the NDH regime, Glavaš was arrested and tried in June 1945, and was executed afterwards.

 The British historian Robin Harris wrote that Glavaš was probably the most notorious Ustaše priest.